Josehokec/ACER4CER/readMe.md

 a4 ~ Uniform[0,1000]

-each variable has 1~3 independent constraints (selectivity range: 0.01~0.2) each query has 1~3 dependent constraint conditions float-point values in a3 and a4 have up to two digits after the decimal point
+each variable has 1~3 independent constraints (selectivity range: 0.01~0.2) each query has 1~3 dependent constraints float-point value in a3 and a4 have up to two digits after the decimal point
 ```

 Suppose the probability of occurrence of event types follows a `Zipf` distribution.
 The difference in timestamps for each adjacent record is 1.
-We generated 3 synthetic datasets, which contain 10_000_000 (10M), 100_000_000 (100M), and 1_000_000_000 (1G) events, respectively.
+We generated 3 synthetic datasets, they contain 10_000_000 (10M), 100_000_000 (100M) and 1_000_000_000 (1G) events, respectively.

 ### Section 4: DBMS and Flink Experiments

+**Unless otherwise stated, events are timestamp-ordered.**

 We used a leading commercial database (referred to as `DBMS` here due to copyright issues) and `Flink` to perform some queries on the Crimes dataset, and we found that the query results were different from `DBMS` and `Flink`.
 However, this does not mean that our code has a bug.
 The reasons for different query results are as follows:

-* In order to support `skip-till-next-match,` `DBMS` needs to use wildcards (e.g.,`*`) for querying.
+* In order to support skip irrelevant events between two variables, `DBMS` needs to use wildcards (e.g.`*`) for querying.
 When wildcard matches are used, extreme greedy strategies are used for matching, which is not equivalent to  `skip-till-next-match`.
 DBMS currently does not seem to support `skip-till-any-match` strategy.
 * For  `skip-till-next-match` and `skip-till-any-match`, `Flink` first sorts events based on their timestamps.
 When two different events have the same timestamp, their sorting position may differ from the initial order, resulting in mismatched results. **If the timestamp of each event is different, then the answer queried by Flink must be the same as the answer queried by ACER.**

 ### Section 4.1 DBMS example for crimes dataset